s0l0ist/node-seal/README.md

   // because of how chrome limits the size of synchronously
   // loaded WASM files.
 Therefore, loading must be done
   // asynchronously.

-  const { Seal } = require('node-seal')
-  const Crypt = await Seal
+  // If loading in the browser, this line is not needed. const { Seal } = require('node-seal') const Crypt = await Seal